Things to do in York, Lancaster and Chester counties

 Meetings

-▪ Western York NAACP branch, 6 p.m.
-Thursday at the York Chamber of Commerce.
+▪ Spencer Estates Neighborhood Association , 6:30 p.m.
+Thursday at Rock Hill Operations Center, 757 S. Anderson Road.
+Billy Dunlap, York County Convention and Visitors Bureau, will speak.

-▪ Bryant and Roseanne Fersner Endowed Ministry Scholarship informational meeting, noon Friday at the Baker Conference Center, 105 N. Minor Street, Kershaw.
+▪ Bryant and Roseanne Fersner Endowed Ministry Scholarship informational meeting, noon Friday at Second Baptist Church of Kershaw, 7737 Kershaw Camden Highway, Kershaw.
 Dr. Gene Fant, president at North Greenville University, will speak.
 Lunch provided.
 The scholarship allow students to pursue ministry training.
 RSVP or to donate: 803-273-9669.

 Clubs